Arizona's Finest Regenerative Clinic

 What is the therapeutic mechanism of Prolotherapy?

 Prolotherapy works by creating an osmotic reaction that triggers a very precisely controlled inflammatory reaction at the site to be treated.
-This stimulates the body’s natural healing mechanisms to recruit platelets and stem cells into the area to repair the damaged tissue.
+This stimulates the body’s natural healing mechanisms to recruit platelets and cellular treatments into the area to repair the damaged tissue.

 How is Prolotherapy administered?